Supersonic Rocket Ship: Single release

 It was released as a single in the UK in May 1972, and September in the US.
 It was a hit in the UK, climbing to No. 16 on Melody Maker, the same on Record Retailer, and No. 23 on New Musical Express.
 It was to be the band's last sizeable hit in the UK for 11 years, until "Come Dancing" got to No. 11 in the summer of 1983.
 In the US, however, it only made it to No. 111 on Billboard.
 The single reached the Top Ten in Boston.

 Cash Box said of the single release "complete with steel drums for mood, and their solid lyrics, tune should take off immediately in all pop markets."
 Record World called it a "refreshing cutie that's a cinch to please".

 Promo video

 A promotional film was made for the single, featuring John Gosling attempting to become airborne dressed in angel wings and flight goggles, intercut with stock footage.

-In popular culture

-The song was featured in the "Screw the Moon" season 1 finale episode of The Last Man on Earth.
+Legacy

 The song was featured in the 2019 film Avengers: Endgame serving as a transition between the scene where the Hulk gives Ant-Man tacos and the scene where Rocket Raccoon and the Hulk travel to visit Thor in New Asgard.